ECG-Based Patient Identification: A Comprehensive Evaluation Across Health and Activity Conditions: Materials and Methods

 Lastly, the division of each constructed dataset into training and testing sets is performed.
-Based on the number of images obtained from each database, a division of 80\% for training and 20\% for testing (as is the case for the \ac{nsrdb} ) or 90\% for training and 10\% for testing (as is the case for the other datasets) is established.
-Additionally, the training set is divided into a training and validation set, as is common practice, in order to cross-validate all parameters of the network.\\
+Based on the number of images obtained from each database, a division of 80\% for training and 20\% for testing (as is the case for the \gls{nsrdb} ) or 90\% for training and 10\% for testing (as is the case for the other datasets) is established.
+Additionally, the training set is divided into a training and validation set, as is common practice, in order to cross-validate all parameters of the network. {To prevent any potential bias, the dataset was split based on users, meaning that all ECG images from a single user were exclusively used either in the training set or in the testing set, but never in both.}